lvcabral/brs-engine/README.md

 ### Desktop Application

-You can also run the simulator as a multi-platform **desktop application** (Windows, Linux & macOS) that uses the package published by this project.
-The application, introduces several aditional Roku device features, such as the **ECP** (External Control Protocol) and **Remote Console** servers to allow integration with development tools like the Terminal or [VSCode BrightScript Extension](https://marketplace.visualstudio.com/items?itemName=RokuCommunity.brightscript).
-It also allows you to control the device configuration like screen resolution, keyboard control customization, localization, among others.
-You cand download it and find more information in the links below:
+The simulator is also available as a multi-platform **desktop application** (Windows, Linux & macOS) that uses the package published by this project.
+The application, introduces several aditional Roku features, such as the **ECP** (External Control Protocol) and **Remote Console** servers to allow integration with dev tools like the Terminal or [VSCode BrightScript Extension](https://marketplace.visualstudio.com/items?itemName=RokuCommunity.brightscript).
+It also allows you to control the device configurations such as screen resolution, keyboard control customization, localization, among others.
+You can download the installers and find more information in the links below:

 - Source code and documentation: [app repository](https://github.com/lvcabral/brs-emu-app).
 - Installation packages: [release page](https://github.com/lvcabral/brs-emu-app/releases).